IQRootTechnologies/Raspberry-pi-can-be-remotely-access/README.md

-# Raspberry-pi-can-be-remotely-access
+# Raspberry-pi-can-be-remotely-accessed

- Raspberry pi can be remotely access by following methods with two cases
+ Raspberry pi can be remotely accessed by following methods with two cases
     1) Connected to internet 2) Without internet

 1) Raspberry - pi is connected to Internet -